-Each Fund will write call options and put options only if they are "covered."
+The Fund will write call options and put options only if they are "covered."
 In the case of a call option on a security, the option is "covered" if the Fund owns the security underlying the call or has an absolute and immediate right to acquire that security without additional cash consideration (or, if additional cash consideration is required, cash or other assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees, in such amount are segregated or "earmarked") upon conversion or exchange of other securities held by the Fund.
 For a call option on an index, the option is covered if the Fund maintains with its custodian assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees, in an amount equal to the contract value of the index.
-A call option is also covered if the Fund holds a call on the same security or index as the call written where the exercise price of the call held is (i) equal to or "earmarked" assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees.
-A put option on a security or an index is "covered" if the Fund segregates or "earmarks" assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees equal to the exercise price.
+A call option is also covered if the Fund holds a call on the same security or index as the call written where the exercise price of the call held is (i) equal to or less than the exercise price of the call written, or greater than the exercise price of the call written, provided the difference is maintained by the Fund in segregated or "earmarked" assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees equal to the exercise price.
 A put option is also covered if the Fund holds a put on the same security or index as the put written where the exercise price of the put held is (i) equal to or greater than the exercise price of the put written, or (ii) less than the exercise price of the put written, provided the difference is maintained by the Fund in segregated or "earmarked" assets determined to be liquid by the Advisor in accordance with procedures established by the Board of Trustees.

-If an option written by the Fund expires unexercised, the Fund realizes a capital gain equal to the premium received at the time the option was written.
+If an option written by the Fund expires unexercised, the Fund realizes income equal to the premium received at the time the option was written.
 If an option purchased by the Fund expires unexercised, the Fund realizes a capital loss equal to the premium paid.
 Prior to the earlier of exercise or expiration, an exchange traded option may be closed out by an offsetting purchase or sale of an option of the same series (type, exchange, underlying security or index, exercise price and expiration).
 There can be no assurance, however, that a closing purchase or sale transaction can be effected when the Fund desires.